Person of Interest in Kristin Smart Disappearance Arrested on Weapons Charge

-A 44-year-old man and person of interest in the disappearance of Kristin Smart, a California college student who disappeared in 1996, was arrested on a weapons charge authorities said Thursday.
+A 44-year-old man considered a person of interest in the disappearance of Kristin Smart, a California college student who disappeared in 1996, was arrested on a weapons charge, authorities said Thursday.

-Flores was a former classmate of Smart, and owns a home in San Pedro, where in the past authorities have served a search warrant.
+Flores was a former classmate of Smart, and owns a home in San Pedro, where authorities previously served a search warrant.

 U.S. & World

-Smart, who attended California Polytechnic State University, San Luis Obispo, vanished while returning from a party in the central coast city.
+Smart, who attended California Polytechnic State University, San Luis Obispo, vanished while returning from a party in the Central Coast city.
 The 19-year-old from Stockton, California, had been seen with another student, identified as Paul Flores, but he was never arrested or charged in the case.
-Smart was seen with Flores, who also was a student, but he has never been arrested or charged in the case.

 The Sheriff's Office has described the investigation as active and ongoing.